nsccs/club_website/CONTRIBUTING.md

     git push origin <specific-feature>
     ```

 -   Go to the project Github page to open a pull request.
 You will select the `nsccs:beta` branch from `<your-repository>:<your-forked-branch>`.
-Include all the relevent information requested in the template.
+Include all the relevant information requested in the template.

 -   Request a review from christopher0331, uellenberg, or jaredscarr.